 Rachel practices in the full range of criminal work, including drugs, dangerous dogs and firearms offences.
 She has experience in dealing with fitness to plead, Hospital Orders under the Mental Health Act, quasi-criminal matters such as ASBO applications, and advising clients in relation to planning matters charged under the Town and Country Planning Act 1990.

 Rachel has experience in cases involving sexual offences and deals sensitively and effectively with both defendants and complainants.

 Rachel has considerable experience in defending road traffic offences and can offer advice from initial first appearance to trial.
 She has successfully defended in special reasons hearings, exceptional hardship arguments, trials and appeals to the Crown Court.
 She has regularly represented bus, train and tram drivers charged with driving offences in the course of their employment.
 Rachel also has experience before the Tribunal of the Traffic Commissioner.

-Rachel was recently appointed as second junior to the Undercover Policing Inquiry, chaired by Sir John Mitting.
+Rachel is second junior counsel to the Undercover Policing Inquiry, chaired by Sir John Mitting.

 2009-2010 Bar Vocational Course, BPP

 2016 Grade 2 Advocate on the CPS General Crime Panel

 2011 Hubert Greenland Scholarship, Lincoln’s Inn

 2009 Lord Denning Scholar, Lincon’s Inn (major scholarship)